niaid/RNASeqQC_Alignment/README.md

 * our data does not have an appreciable amount of leftover adapter sequences or other contaminating sequences based on FastQC.
 * the alignment tool we have picked (STAR) is able to account for low-quality bases at the ends of reads when matching them to the genome.

 If you need to perform trimming on your fastq data to remove unwanted sequences/bases, a recommended tool is [cutadapt](http://cutadapt.readthedocs.io/en/stable/index.html) but Btrim and Trimmomatic are also very good and fast.
-A typical use of cutadapt is to remove adapter using a command line such as:  > $ cutadapt --adapter=AGATCGGAAGAG --minimum-length=25  -o myfile_trimmed.fastq.gz myfile.fastq.gz
+A typical use of cutadapt is to remove adapter using a command line such as: $ cutadapt --adapter=AGATCGGAAGAG --minimum-length=25  -o myfile_trimmed.fastq.gz myfile.fastq.gz

+**Exercise 1**
 * For this session, we will use cutadapt to remove the first 10 bases of each read.
 We will use a loop to trim all files at once.
 For this loop, we had created a text file with part of the IDs called "inputfastqID.txt" using the command line $ ls *fastq.gz | sed 's/\.read[1-2].fastq.gz.*//g' | sort | uniq > inputfastqID.txt

 ```bash